PAYMENT OF BILLS TO THE CITY:

 Fiscal Year Note

-The fiscal year runs July 1st through June 30th.
+The fiscal year begins on July 1 and ends on June 30th.